didartutan/kodluyoruz-dspg/README.md

-# kodluyoruz-dspg A total of five homeworks.
+A total of five homeworks.